E10, a greener form of fuel, has just been introduced to petrol stations across the UK.

 This blend of fossil fuels and biofuel has now been made the new standard for petrol by the Department for Transport.

-Currently, the standard in the UK is E5, fuel that contains up to 5 per cent ethanol, but this change will see that increase to 10 per cent bringing the UK in line with other countries across Europe, the US and Australia.
+Before now, the standard in the UK was E5, fuel that contains up to 5 per cent ethanol, but this change will see that increase to 10 per cent.
+It brings the UK in line with the US, Australia and countries across Europe.

 The UK government claims that the increase could see the same impact on CO2 emissions as taking roughly 350,000 cars off the road - that's all of the cars in the county of North Yorkshire.

-The imminent introduction of this new blended fuel would be an interim step for the UK where plans are being made to ban the sale of new petrol and diesel cars by 2030 as part of a move to “decarbonise” transport.
+The introduction of this new blended fuel is an interim step for the UK where plans are being made to ban the sale of new petrol and diesel cars by 2030 in order to “decarbonise” transport.

 What is E10 made from?